skip to main content

 • Avoid jargon-heavy text; make technology topics accessible to inspire stakeholders like funders or the public.

-• Best Practice: Maintain consistency across emails, reports, and social posts to strengthen the Institute of Biosciences and Technology's innovative identity.
+• Best Practice: Maintain consistency across emails, reports, and social posts to strengthen the Institute's innovative identity.

 Texas A&M University's visual style ensures immediate brand recognition.
 Primary colors: Maroon (#500000), White, Black; accents for variety.
 Fonts: Open Sans (body), Oswald (headings).
 Logos must be used proportionally without alteration (Texas A&M University Marketing & Communications, n.d.-c; n.d.-d).